redwoodjs/redwood/packages/cli/README.md

-# The Hammer Command Line
+# The Redwood Command Line

 ## Installation